 You can also do this in a slow cooker on low for 12 hours.

-To make sure this is completely fat free and syn free, once cooled, you can skim off any fat that forms on the top. although there won't be much as all the skin will already by gone.
+To make sure this is completely fat free, once cooled, you can skim off any fat that forms on the top. although there won't be much as all the skin will already by gone.
 The broth itself will be jelly like which is a great sign that you have extracted the protein and minerals from the bones.

 For the veg in this I just use one of my handy make ahead freezer soup bags and then I raid the fridge for any additional veg that might need using up, like the odd mushroom or stick of celery etc. It really doesn't matter what scraps of veg you add into this.